-Commercial aircraft OEMs continue to work through record backlog levels of over 11,000 aircraft.
-Our civil business relies mainly on the already in-service fleet to drive demand as approximately two-thirds of our revenue is generated from training and services in support of the global fleet.
-Our product sales are driven mainly by aircraft deliveries coming off of OEMs' production lines.
-U.S. legacy airlines have been taking steps to renew their aging aircraft fleets as seen through recent orders from United/Continental Airlines and American Airlines.
-European airlines such as Turkish Airlines, Lufthansa and Ryanair have also placed large aircraft orders.
-Low-cost carriers such as Norwegian Air Shuttle in Europe and AirAsia and Lion Air in Asia have placed fleet growth orders with OEMs.
+Commercial aircraft OEMs continue to work through record backlog levels of over 12,000 aircraft.
+Our civil business relies mainly on the already in-service fleet to drive demand as approximately two thirds of our revenue is generated from training and services in support of the global fleet.
+Our product sales are driven mainly by aircraft deliveries coming from OEMs' production lines.
+Recent aircraft order intake remains strong, with North American airlines such as Air Canada and American Airlines and airlines in the emerging markets such as Etihad Airways, Lion Air, VietJet Air and Air Costa leading the intake.
 We expect the continued high rate of aircraft deliveries to translate into continued high demand for training products and incremental demand for services.